joerisner/templates/versioning/README.md

 - Root level of project
 - The `package.json` included in this project makes a couple of assumptions.
 It assumes I'm using [Cypress](https://www.cypress.io/) as a testing tool for end-to-end tests, and also that I'm storing environment variables in a `.env` file.
 These can be removed when those aren't necessary for the project.
 - Another thing to note is that some of the scripts can be removed if those same scripts are duplicated somewhere else.
 For example, a Rake task that performs the same task.
 - Also, all of the dependencies are simply `devDependencies` in the template.
-In most cases, some of those packages could be moved to `dependencies` instead.
+In most cases, I'm going to deploy a built version of the application I'm working on, or just not require dependencies in production.
+If that ever needs to change on a project-by-project basis, just add/move the dependency to `dependencies` instead.